daytonn/underwear/README.md

 underscore methods.

 This is currently a work in progress.
-I've begun translating all the QUnit tests to Jasmine specs for the Array methods.
+I've begun translating all the QUnit tests to Jasmine specs and making all the tests pass.

 ##Extended prototypes: